 Associate Professor of Medicine

-This program is intended for hepatologists, gastroenterologists, infectious disease physicians, and other healthcare professionals involved in the management of patients infected with HBV.
+This program is intended for rheumatologists, dermatologists, and other healthcare professionals caring for patients with psoriatic arthritis.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Postgraduate Institute for Medicine and Clinical Care Options, LLC.
 The Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.